 The procedure does require an injection of contrast into your bloodstream.
 The radiologist or technologist may ask if you have allergies of any kind, such as allergy to iodine or x-ray contrast material, drugs, food, the environment or asthma.
 However, the contrast material used for an MRI exam, called gadolinium, does not contain iodine and is less likely to cause side effects or an allergic reaction.
 The radiologist also should know if you have any serious health problems or if you have recently had surgery.
 Some conditions, such as severe kidney disease, may prevent you from being given contrast material for an MRI.

-You may be asked to wear a gown during the exam, or you may be allowed to wear your own clothing if it is loose-fitting and has no metal fasteners.
+You will be asked to wear a gown during the exam.
 You will be awake during your biopsy and should have little or no discomfort.
 Most women report little or no pain and no scarring on the breast.
 Some women find that the major discomfort of the procedure is from lying on their stomach for the length of the procedure, which can be reduced by strategically placed cushions.

 You must remain still while the biopsy is performed.

-If you experience swelling and bruising following your biopsy, you may be instructed to take an over-the-counter pain reliever and to use a cold pack.
+If you experience swelling and bruising following your biopsy, you may be instructed to take an over-the-counter, non-aspirin pain reliever and to use a cold pack.
+Cold packs are provided in the Breast Center.
+All breast biopsy pts are taken to the Breast Center for a low-compression mammogram to verify the placement of the marker.
+It is also to note the changes in the breast.
 Although temporary bruising is normal, you should contact your physician if you experience excessive swelling, bleeding, drainage, redness or heat in the breast.
 You should avoid strenuous activity for 24 hours after returning home, but then usually you can resume normal activities.